Arcabidi/2.5D-Beat-Em-Up-Template-Documentation/docs/scripting/systems/unit.md

 UnitFactories load and release addressable unit prefab assets.

-`UnitFactory.cs` represents a basic, general-purpose UnitFactory used by our template.
+`UnitFactory.cs` represents a basic, general-purpose UnitFactory used by the template.
 This component can be found attached to the UnitFactory GameObject in the Persistent scene.

 #### UnitManagers